willherzog/doctrine-generic/README.md

 # doctrine-generic
- Some general purpose extensions to Doctrine ORM
+ A couple general purpose extensions for Doctrine DBAL and ORM: `SimplifiedArrayHydrator` and `NullableArrayType`.